Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation2.md

 		//	rho is the diffuse reflectance in [0,1]
 		//	envSH is the SH representation of the surrounding environment (my environment values are usually filtered with a Hanning filter with window size 2.8)
 		//
-		float3	wsReflected = wsNormal;
+		float3	wsReflected = wsNormal;	// You could try and find a better direction, like some interpolation between normal and reflected ray depending on surface's roughness maybe?

 		sumIrradiance += EstimateMSIrradiance_SH_Full( wsNormal, wsReflected, saturate( -dot( wsView, wsNormal ) ), alphaS, F0, alphaD, rho, envSH );
 	```

-The entirety of the project is available at my [God Complex GitHub repository](https://github.com/Patapom/GodComplex/tree/master/Tests/TestMSBRDF).

 ## Area Lights